We understand that a diagnosis of skin cancer can be difficult. We will make sure you’re comfortable with every step of your treatment.

 Skin cancer is diagnosed by removing the growth and examining the cells under a microscope.
 Treatment is determined based on the type of cancer, its stage of growth and the location on your body.
 Skin cancer may be treated by surgical removal, Mohs surgery, freezing the cancer cells, radiation therapy or topical chemotherapy.
 Your treatment will be determined based on your skin cancer.

 Sometimes the cancer removal will require a scar revision, complex transfer of tissue flaps from elsewhere on the body or reconstruction of facial structures such as your nose, ear or lip.
 Your surgeon will explain what is required based on your needs.

 Each skin cancer procedure is based on an individual’s body and goals.
 We would be happy to schedule a consultation to answer any questions you may have and provide our recommendation on what we think is best for your situation.
-You will be well taken care of at Cosmetic Plastic Surgeons.
+You will be well taken care of at HealthPartners Plastic Surgery.
 We are confident you will be pleased with the results.